0nix/ggj21/twine/scriptstuff.md

 H: That's fine Kleiner, always a pleasure talking to you and thank you for the heads up.

-Before hanging up, the microphone on the phone picks up Hassel muttering "Little tyrant..." <- Prospect for a promotion does not really reflect a subersive element for the intergity of the State.
+Before hanging up, the microphone on the phone picks up Hassel muttering "Little tyrant..." <- Prospect for a promotion does not really reflect a subersive element for the integrity of the State.

 You observe Lietzka take notice of the conversation that just transpired.
 "Good news, from the looks of it."
 She comments.

 Hassel sits down and takes a bite of his nondescript breakfast.
 "Uhm, yes.
 Looks like I will be getting a promotion come June.
 Before that I have to make good with the Party.
 If I show up we might actually see those exit visas, finally."
 He responds.

 "Well that's dandy."
 Lietzka says.
 This is the first time you have observed her smile since coming across her dossier and surveillance started.
 "I guess you and that Gerhart made like thieves with the production numbers, if they're so good they're giving off holidays like they were bargains."
-She comments. <- Lying about meeting production quotas is a serious offense and classifed as a cause for sedition accusations.
+She comments. <- Lying about meeting production quotas is a serious offense and classified as a cause for sedition accusations.
 However, the investigation to prove subversion to the state through industry will not suffice the needs of the surveillance investigation.

-"For once, woud it kill you to be happy for me Nadine?"
+"For once, would it kill you to be happy for me Nadine?"
 Hassel says, with a tinge of annoyance.
 "We have our numbers, everyone at the factory gets a new thing to put on their tables, and for once we're producing what we actually need to produce instead of brand new boards just sitting in warehouses where they won't go anywhere.
 Hon-hon-honestly, it frustrates me to no end seeing something I worked so hard on sit there doing... nothing.
 If there is a surplus of demand, then the market will adjust if it can't go anywhere."

 Leitzka smirks.
 "I see you've been reading lover-boy."